A Dozen Ways to Say Thank You

 Thanking your elected officials when they do something right is an important step towards building a long-term relationship you can call on time and again.
 If your members of Congress are on the list of easement incentive co-sponsors, please find a way to say thank you today!

-While these ideas and templates specificly reference Congress and the enhanced easement incentive, they're great ideas for thanking any public official who lends you a hand!
+While these ideas and templates specifically reference Congress and the enhanced easement incentive, they're great ideas for thanking any public official who lends you a hand!

 - Call.
 It sounds old fashioned, but this is still the best way to reach staff on Capitol Hill and convey your message.
-Reach your Senators or Representative through the Capitol switchboard at 202-224-3121 and ask for the staffer handling environmental issues.
+Reach your Senators or Representative through the Capitol switchboard at 202-224-3121 and ask for the staffer handling tax or environmental issues.
 Thank them for co-sponsoring H.R.
-1964 or S. 339, tell them how important the incentive is for your work, tell them a majority of the House has now co-sponsored and urge them to reach out to their colleague, Ways & Means Committee Chairman Dave Camp and ask him to make the conservation tax incentive permanent before it expires December 31st.
+2807 or S. 526, tell them how important the incentive is for your work and urge them to reach out to their colleague, Ways & Means Committee Chairman Dave Camp and ask him to make the conservation tax incentive permanent before it expires December 31st.

 - Send out a Press Release praising your Representative's leadership on this issue and informing landowners about the expiring incentive.
 (Be sure to send your Rep. a copy too.)
-View a template.
+View a sample.

 - Submit a letter-to-the-editor to your local newspaper.
 Even if your letter doesn't get published, send a copy to your Representative so they know you’re trying.
-View a template.
+View a sample.

 - Co-author an op-ed with your representative.
-View a great example that Sherri Evans-Stanton of Brandywine Conservancy did with Rep. Joseph Pitts (R-PA) last year.
+View a great example that Sherri Evans-Stanton of Brandywine Conservancy did with Rep. Joseph Pitts (R-PA).

 - Run an article in your newsletter AND theirs!
 Start with an article thanking your rep in your newsletter.
-Then share it with your Rep.'s press secretary and urge them to take credit for the incentive by running a story about it in the newsletter they send to constituents.
+Then share it with your Rep.'s press secretary and urge them to take credit for the incentive by running a story about it in the newsletter they send to thousands of constituents.
 This is a win-win since they get credit for helping landowners and you get free publicity to every mailbox in the district.
-You can offer to draft the story and send photos of conserved properties in their district.
+You can offer to draft the story and send photos of conserved properties.

 - Get your easement donors to send thank you letters.
 Ask a few of your easement donors who benefited from the incentive to send thank you letters to their Representative.
-View a template.
+View a sample.